mnkd/ghmilestone/README.md

-# gh-milestone
+# ghmilestone
-Show issues of GitHub Milestone.
+A command for outputting GitHub milestones and related issues.